The Haunting of M. Night Shyamalan

 No one warns you that making a masterpiece at 28 is a curse.
 No one tells you the world will expect another one next year.
 And the year after.
 And the year after that.
 No one tells you the scariest monster in Hollywood isn’t failure — it’s success.

 This wasn’t a debut.
 It was a trap.
 A director suddenly forced to make every future film in the shadow of a phenomenon.
 The Sixth Sense wasn’t the haunting.
 It was the first intrusion — the thing that slipped through the door and refused to leave.
-A blessing, sure.
-But the kind that ruins you.

-Shyamalan’s career tracks like a haunting: the calm before, the moment something takes hold, the first shudder in the walls, the eventual infestation.
+The M Night Shyamalan filmography tracks like a haunting: the calm before, the moment something takes hold, the first shudder in the walls, the eventual infestation.
 And if you’re looking for the exact moment the presence slips through the doorframe, it’s his early genius — the kind of prodigious spark that looks like a gift until you realise what it feeds on.

-Hollywood loves a phenom (right up until it needs a new one), but Shyamalan wasn’t just good.
+Hollywood loves a phenom right up until it needs a new one.
+But Shyamalan wasn’t just good.
 He was branded.
 Crowned king of the twist before he even realised he was in the succession line.

-From that moment on, every script arrived with a single demand.
-Make the twist bigger.
+From that moment on, every script arrived with a single demand: make the twist bigger.

 That’s how a filmmaker becomes a myth — and how a myth becomes a monster.
 Not the kind he put on-screen, but the kind that lingers beside him in the editing bay.
 A shape just out of sight.
 A pressure at the base of the neck.
 A reminder that the audience wasn’t watching the film anymore.
 They were watching him — and waiting to be fed.

-The uncomfortable truth is that once you’ve changed pop culture, you don’t get to simply make movies.
+Once you’ve changed pop culture, you don’t get to simply make movies.
 You inherit an expectation — a hungry one.
 And nothing hungry stays satisfied for long.

 The Sixth Sense didn’t haunt us.
 It haunted him.

 Shyamalan’s early run feels almost unreal in hindsight — the kind of immaculate streak you only recognise later as the calm before something darker starts to move.
-The presence hasn’t stepped into the light yet, but you can feel it pacing just out of frame.

-After The Sixth Sense, he moves straight into Unbreakable, a film audiences didn’t fully grasp at the time (mostly because it arrived a decade too early).
+After The Sixth Sense, he moves straight into Unbreakable, a film audiences didn’t fully grasp at the time — mostly because it arrived a decade too early.
 A superhero story without the costume, a villain origin without the theatrics, a meditation on purpose disguised as genre.
 Marketed as a thriller, but really a slow, aching question: what if the extraordinary only feels extraordinary because everything else in your life hurts?

 What ties these films together isn’t the twist — it’s the ache.
 Shyamalan builds worlds where the terror isn’t the monster; it’s the meaning beneath the monster.
 The ghosts are metaphors.
 The villains are mirrors.
 The fear is always human, always circling the bruise beneath the surface.